Electrical Engineering (BEng) (Level 7)

 An applications orientated industry-related approach results in associate engineers capable of making an early contribution in the working environment across a wide range of employment positions.

-Graduates can expect to find ready employment in the industrial, manufacturing, contracting, utility/process, sales/marketing and electrical engineering consultancy areas, dealing initially with technical and engineering aspects.
+Graduates can expect to find employment in the energy generation, transmission and grid control section of the market plus in the area of automation as utilised in modern processes.
 Having acquired suitable work experience the graduates may expect to progress quickly to positions of responsibility where independent technical judgement will be exercised and will work with a significant level of autonomy.
 Salary scales are generally at the upper end in their field.